callendera/milestoneproject_1/README.md

             * The video has pause/play, volume control, and skip to different parts of the song.
             * After testing out each of these controls they worked as expected.
 * Bio/Meet The Guys
     * This section displays a background image of a 1970s TV to exemplify that The Monkees got their start on a television show of the same name.
+The image adjusts well to each screen size.
         * Bio
             * This section give a short overview/introduction to the band.
             * The text is white with an Opaque Overlay on the background image to make the words standout from the picture.